ibexa/documentation-developer/docs/guide/checkout/order_confirmation.md

 In case of a failure (for example, when the mail server is unreachable), the issue is logged into `var/log/<env>/dev-siso.mails.log`.

-Processing the confirmation email address is handled in `Siso\Bundle\CheckoutBundle\Service\SummaryCheckoutFormService`.
+Processing the confirmation email address is handled in `Ibexa\Platform\Commerce\Checkout\Service\SummaryCheckoutFormService`.

 ### Customer confirmation